IS YOUR WEBSITE SEO FRIENDLY?

 If you are new to SEO and want to do a little yourself then the best place to start is ‘on-page’ SEO and improvements to the basic site structure.
 Forget the technical stuff for now because it can get really complex, plus the changing nature of what crawler bots are looking for and algorithm updates can result in knowledge being out-dated very quickly.

-Google will now use your mobile site for indexation purpose, whereas previously it would crawl the desktop.
+Google predominantly uses the mobile version of a website for indexing purposes, whereas previously it would crawl the desktop.
 This change directly reflects current browsing habits and the fact that browsing from mobile devices has superseded that of the desktop.
 Therefore it is the mobile experience that Google is more interested in, so make sure your mobile site is fully optimised.
-Our blog on mobile-first indexing will explain more about its implementation and how it could affect site rankings.
+Read our blog on mobile-first indexing.

 Some Key Features of SEO Friendly Websites